nus-cs2103-AY2324S1/ip/docs/README.md

 ```

 ### Find task by keyword
-This will find all tasks with the particular keyword given.
+This will find all tasks with the particular keyword in their description.
 ```
 find [keyword]
 ```

+Example of usage: `find soju`

 ### Exit
 This will close the chatbot.
+All changes have already been saved.
 ```
 bye
 ```